a) International research stays

 Objective

-The international research stay or stay for learning new clinical methods must be of benefit to OUH.
+The international research stay must be of benefit to OUH.

 Examples: